HOUSE JOINT RESOLUTION 4201

 BE IT RESOLVED, BY THE SENATE AND HOUSE OF REPRESENTATIVES OF THE STATE OF WASHINGTON, IN LEGISLATIVE SESSION ASSEMBLED:

-THAT, At the next general election to be held in this state the secretary of state shall submit to the qualified voters of the state for their approval and ratification, or rejection, amendments to Article IV, sections 2 and 3 of the Constitution of the state of Washington to read as follows:
+THAT, At the next general election to be held in this state the secretary of state shall submit to the qualified voters of the state for their approval and ratification, or rejection, an amendment to Article I of the Constitution of the state of Washington by adding a new section to read as follows:

 BE IT FURTHER RESOLVED, That this amendment is a single amendment within the meaning of Article XXIII, section 1 of the state Constitution.

-The legislature finds that the changes contained in this amendment constitute a single integrated plan for revising membership of the state supreme court.
+The legislature finds that the changes contained in this amendment constitute a single integrated plan for prohibiting the tracking of the movement of individuals for the purposes of determining taxes or fees to be assessed.
 If this amendment is held to be separate amendments, this joint resolution is void in its entirety and is of no further force and effect.